azavea/grout-2018-fellowship/docs/demo-framework.md

   the component model.

 - React is mostly pure JavaScript, with some markup added in the form of JSX.
-  This is appealing to me from a developer perspective, since I hate dealing with templates and I want more experience writing complex JavaScript.
+  This is appealing to me from a developer perspective, since I don't like dealing with templates and I want more experience writing complex JavaScript.

 - Although it has the same problems as many hybrid mobile frameworks, React Native